Otocinclus Catfish Care: Complete Guide (And Why Timing Your Purchase Matters)

 Otocinclus catfish should only be added to an established aquarium.
 An established aquarium will provide both stability and food for your otos to live.

 In the wild, these fish are found in relatively slow-moving waters with dense vegetation.
-This can be replicated in the aquarium by providing plenty of background plants, like species of Vallisneria and Rotala.
+This is replicated in the aquarium by providing plenty of background plants, like species of Vallisneria and Rotala.

 Floating plants, like frogbit (Limnobium laevigatum) and water lettuce (Pistia stratiotes), will also provide food and additional shelter.
 Remember, these are shy fish and prefer plenty of coverage.
 Either use floating plants to create areas of shade throughout the aquarium or use dim lighting with less light-demanding plant species.